- Reselling businesses have low overhead and can reward your expertise in niche merchandise.

-1. Be honest and thorough
+1. Be honest and thorough.

 Establishing a good reputation as an honest, trustworthy seller is important for an online business.
-Even if you’re not looking to cultivate repeat business, reviews and user ratings reflect on you in such a way that could either encourage or discourage future business.
+Even if you’re not looking to cultivate repeat business, online reviews and user ratings reflect on you in such a way that could either encourage or discourage future business.

 Moreover, completely describing the condition of the products you’re selling can prevent returns, which quickly eat into your profits and demand more of your time and attention.

-“Make sure you describe the condition of the items well upfront,” Ariel M. Ruggeri, a six-year eBay seller, told Business News Daily.
+“Make sure you describe the condition of the items well upfront,” Ariel M. Ruggeri, an eBay seller, told Business News Daily.
 “If you don’t describe it well and the buyer would like a refund, it’s a huge hassle and waste of time and money to have them ship it back and resell it again.”

-2. Use many high-quality photos
+2. Use many high-quality photos.